Reflections during a four-month stay in South America

 all kinds of details missing.
 Little alcoves in the main sanctuary which were supposed to hold altars sit empty.
 Some openings are boarded up.
 Steel rebar rods stick out in various places.
 Although the church building is in use, it would take millions of dollars to complete it.
 Finding that money seems so far-fetched that local legend says that when the Basilica is completed, the end of the world will come.
 One interesting thing about it is that the rainwater downspout gargoyles on the outside are sculptures of native Ecuadorian animals.

 It is the fruit of a dream for which someone did not really count the cost (or was it the victim of cost overruns?).
-Interestingly enough, as I'm reading the Bible through in Spanish, I've run across passages in both testaments which say that God is more interested in us committing to Him our hearts than He is in us giving great sacrifices (building great
+Interestingly enough, as I'm reading the Bible in Spanish, I've run across passages in both testaments that say that God is more interested in us committing to Him our hearts than He is in us giving great sacrifices (building great